- Experts say nursing facilities aren’t well equipped to handle a pandemic such as COVID-19.

 All data and statistics are based on publicly available data at the time of publication.
 Some information may be out of date.

-The United States is experiencing another surge of COVID-19 deaths among nursing home residents.
+The United States is experiencing yet another surge of COVID-19 cases and death in nursing homes.

-A report released in mid-August by the American Health Care Association and the National Center for Assisted Living revealed that there were 9,715 people in nursing homes who died from COVID-19 during the week of July 26.
+Another report released in mid-August by the American Health Care Association and the National Center for Assisted Living revealed that there were 9,715 people in nursing homes nationwide who died from COVID-19 during the week of July 26.

 That was an increase from the 8,667 who died the previous week and the 5,538 who died the week of June 28, the lowest number since the pandemic began.